Panzerlied

-The Panzerlied (English: "Tank Song") was a Wehrmacht military march of the Nazi era, sung primarily by the Panzerwaffe, the tank force of Nazi Germany during World War II.
+The "Panzerlied" ('Tank Song') is a German military march sung primarily by the Panzerwaffe—the tank force of Nazi Germany during World War II.
 It is one of the best-known songs of the Wehrmacht and was popularised by the 1965 film Battle of the Bulge.
+It was composed by Oberleutnant Kurt Wiehle in 1933.

-It is still used today by the Chilean and Brazilian armies The modern-day German Army has discontinued its use, due to the song's Nazi origins.
+It is still used today in Germany, Chilean and Brazilian armies.
+In Sweden Panzerlied is still used by the Royal Swedish Life Guard Regiment.